-A new translation of the Glorious Quran
+A new translation of the Quran

 I have undertaken this translation because I owe so much to the Quran; it has given me meaning and a purpose in life.
 I feel indebted; this translation is a labour of love.
 Perhaps you also feel the same.
 I believe that my translation will offer fresh insights and understanding for readers living in a global village in an exciting age of Science and Information Technology.

-The purpose of this translation is to convey the meanings of the glorious Quran clearly and concisely with the necessary impact and the appropriate tone of voice.
+The purpose of this translation is to convey the meanings of the Majestic Quran clearly and concisely with the necessary impact and the appropriate tone of voice.
 I simply want to make it accessible, readable and an appealing translation in plain English.

 The six outstanding features of this translation are explained below:

 A special feature of this translation is that I have added section headings for the sake of clarity.
 These headings correspond to major themes and subject matter presented in the text.
-The headings of each section are not just attention grabbing but reflect its contents, themes and specific topics that will help the reader to understand the ‘bursts of revelation’, the Quran was revealed according to the need of the time.
+The headings of each section are not just attention-grabbing but reflect its contents, themes and specific topics that will help the reader to understand the ‘bursts of revelation’, the Quran was revealed according to the need of the time.
 However, this is only an attempt at clarity for the sake of understanding the divine text.

-2. Plain and contemporary English
+Plain and contemporary English

 My goal has been to translate the meaning of the divine message by being faithful and accurate in expressing the exact meaning of the Quranic words, by using the root meanings of the words rather than freer interpretation.
 I have used plain English, simple words and avoided archaic words.
 Instead of translating Arabic idioms I have used English idioms.

 Introduction to Surat’s

-This highlights the period of revelation, the merits of reciting the Surah, the major themes and the intra-and inter-surah coherence.
+The introductionof Surahs highlight the period of revelation, the merits of reciting the Surah, the major themes and the intra-and inter-surah coherence.
 An introduction to each Surah also sheds light on the socio-economic, political, historical and cultural environment of seventh century Makkah/Medina in particular and the Arabian peninsula in general at the time of revelation.

 I have used footnotes to add value to the communicative process of translation, their absence could lead to misunderstandings, I have used them for; explaining metaphors, the figurative language of Quran, circumstances of revelation can help to understand the background and the context of events.

 Lessons for life

 This heading in the margin of the Arabic page is there to encourage the reader to reflect on Quranic teachings; think deeply about the section or a verse; contemplate on its meanings, using reason, emotion and spiritual insights.
 Intense focus is going on, this is a great spiritual activity, worship closeness to the Lord.
 Its purpose is to gain inspiration from the Quranic reading.
-The Messenger (peace be upon him) said “a moment’s reflection is better than 60 years of worship.”
+The Messenger (peace be upon him) said: “a moment’s reflection is better than 60 years of worship.”
 This makes the Quran reader more certain of the revelation, they will experience the revelation, as one focuses on single-point whether an object or an idea.

 - The Quran is full of dialogue with the Messenger (peace be upon him), the Quraish of Makkah, people of the book and sometimes with entire humanity.
-By using quotation marks i have endeavoured to convey this conversation in the original text, this has also been useful for identifying start and end of sections.
+By using quotation marks I have endeavoured to convey this conversation in the original text, this has also been useful for identifying the start and end of sections.

 - I have paid special attention to verses concerned with the Majesty of Allah and honour of the Messenger (peace be upon him) so as to avoid using irreverent words.
-This also applies to anthropomorphic terms used for Allah in the Quran, these include references to Allah’s face, eyes, hands and expressions of Allah’s response to human folly like mocking, deception etc. In places these have been interpreted and in others I have used English equivalents.
+This also applies to anthropomorphic terms used for Allah in the Quran, these include references to Allah’s face, eyes, hands and expressions of Allah’s response to human folly like mocking, deception etc. In places, these have been interpreted and in others, I have used English equivalents.

 - Capitalisation has been used when reference is made to Allah, the pronouns, titles, the 99 names of Allah, the major concepts and terms in Islamic studies.

-- I have used italics rather than parenthesis for any extra word(s) that i add for explanation or to clarify ellipsis, a common feature of Quranic style where things are left unsaid.
+- I have used italics rather than parenthesis for any extra word(s) that I add for explanation or to clarify ellipsis, a common feature of Quranic style where things are left unsaid.